tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/blob-batch.md

 ### Scope all subrequests to a specific container

 Beginning with REST version 2020-04-08, the `Blob Batch` API supports scoping subrequests to a specified container.
 When the request URI includes the container name and the `restype=container` parameter, then each subrequest must apply to the same container.
-If the container name specified for a subrequest doesn't match the container name provided in URI, you get error code 400 (Bad Request).
+If the container name specified for a subrequest doesn't match the container name provided in URI, the service returns error code 400 (Bad Request).

 All authorization mechanisms supported for a container are valid for a `Blob Batch` operation that is scoped to the container.
 Each subrequest sends an authorization header to the service.